Sande881/Bandgap-Reference-Architecture/README.md

 * A dedicated circuit designed to kick the reference out of its degenerate "zero-current" state during supply power-up, guaranteeing self-initialization.

-* High-Fidelity Device modelling by moving away from simplistic square-law approximations by explicitly accounting for channel-length variations ($\lambda$ or $r_o$) during the initial analytical design phase.
+* Device modelling by moving away from simplistic square-law approximations by explicitly accounting for channel-length variations ($\lambda$ or $r_o$) during the initial analytical design phase.

 * Achieves a Temperature Coefficient (TC) of $\le$ 20 ppm/°C.